superbeppe98/IBM-cloud-essentials-V3/3_Deploying_Applications.md

 <br>

 ## Cloud Functions
-What is serverless?
-Serverless computing refers to the concept of building and running applications that well, do not require server management.
-It describes a finer grade deployment model where applications bundled as one or more functions are uploaded to a platform and then executed, scaled, and built in one response to the exact demand needed at the moment.
-With serverless technology, you pay only for code execution.
-This means that you will be able to see considerable cost savings relative to other technologies,like VM's or containers which are likely not being used 100% of the time.
-Throughout the course, we've explored several different deployment platforms to run your workloads.
-We started with bare metal virtual servers, made our way to containers, and now we're at PaaS and Serverless.
-Cloud functions are a Functions as a Service offering that enable developers to build serverless applications.
-The developer only has to focus on their application.
-This can further simplify the process of deploying code into production.
-IBM Cloud functions is a Functions as a Service programming platform based on the open source project Apache OpenWhisk.
-It has an integrated API gateway.
-An API gateway is a component of cloud functions to expose API's.
-It comes with security, oauth support, rate limiting and custom domain support.
-IBM Cloud functions also supports open API, previously known as swagger.
-Cloud functions have built in integrations with other IBM Cloud services such as AI, databases, object storage.
-It also has support for external providers such as GitHub and GitLab.
-IBM Cloud functions offer up to 5 million free executions per month.
-And lastly, there is logging in monitoring through the IBM Cloud Console.
-When talking about cloud functions, we have to talk about actions, triggers, and sequences.
-Actions are the building blocks of your serverless architecture.
-They contain the code performing the work and can be invoked via a rest API or trigger.
-Triggers receive events from outside IBM Cloud functions and invoke all connected actions.
-A webhook for a GitHub repository would be an example of a trigger.
-Sequences invoke multiple actions in linear order.
-This makes it possible to pass parameters from one function to the next.
-There are several common use cases in Serverless Architectures, let's go over some of them Serverless APIs.
-You can expose application logic by implementing serverless microservices.
-Map your functions to well defined API endpoints that a user can call by making use of the API gateway integration.
-ETL workloads.
-Execute code whenever data is updated in a data store.
-This can be data at rest, like in a database or data in motion, such as a message queue or streaming data.
-The last one is alarm driven.
-You can execute your functions periodically.
-Think like a batch job or a Cron job.
-Periodic intervals so that they can run every few hours or at a specific time or date, either one time or repeatedly.
-Cloud functions on IBM Cloud support many different runtimes.
-You have the option of choosing from Java, Node, Python, Go, Swift, PHP, Ruby or any other language or framework by leveraging containers.
-Up next, we have a quick demonstration of using the cloud functions feature on IBM Cloud.
-To start playing around with our cloud functions.
-We're going to go to the cloud functions overview page.
-And click on the start creating button.
-You can see here we can create an action trigger or sequence to speed things up.
-We're going to use a quick start template.
-There are templates for a hello world application cloud and events, event streams, periodic Slack reminder.
-We're going to go ahead and use the get HTTP resource template.
-You can see here that you can choose the different programming language that you'd like to use, like Node or Python And it's going to give you a templated code.
-Clicking create will create the action in your namespace.
-Here, you can see the code.
-You can edit the code and run it locally with the invoke button.
-There you go.
-Our location has been returned.
-It says awesome.
-That's exactly what we want.
-Clicking on the parameters, you can set environment variables like API keys.
-You can also view details about your runtime, like what programming language you're using and what your time and memory limit are.
-The endpoints is interesting over here, 'cause now you have a publicly accessible URL you can use.
-Clicking on that will actually run the application.
-You can see it's actually returning the location as awesome.
-That's exactly what we expect it to return.
-Going back to our code, let's change it up a little bit.
-Let's change the location from Austin to Toronto.
-Save that change.
-Refresh the page and there we go.
-We have Toronto.
-This has been a basic example of a serverless action.
-Let's summarize what we've learned.
-Serverless allows you to spend as much time as possible developing code.
-Cloud functions on IBM Cloud are built on the open source project Openwhisk.
-Cloud functions and IBM Cloud allow you to pay for only the time your code is executed.
-Comes with many other benefits, like 5 million for executions.
-Tight integration with other providers and an integrated API gateway.
+- What is serverless?
+    - Serverless computing refers to the concept of building and running applications that well, do not require server management
+    - It describes a finer grade deployment model where applications bundled as one or more functions are uploaded to a platform and then executed, scaled, and built in one response to the exact demand needed at the moment
+    - With serverless technology, you pay only for code execution
+    - This means that you will be able to see considerable cost savings relative to other technologies,like VM's or containers which are likely not being used 100% of the time

+- Cloud functions are a Functions as a Service offering that enable developers to build serverless applications
+    - The developer only has to focus on their application
+    - This can further simplify the process of deploying code into production

+- IBM Cloud functions is a Functions as a Service programming platform based on the open source project Apache OpenWhisk
+    - It has an integrated API gateway
+    - An API gateway is a component of cloud functions to expose API's
+    - It comes with security, oauth support, rate limiting and custom domain support
+    - IBM Cloud functions also supports open API, previously known as swagger

+- Cloud functions have built in integrations with other IBM Cloud services such as AI, databases, object storage
+    - It also has support for external providers such as GitHub and GitLab
+    - IBM Cloud functions offer up to 5 million free executions per month
+    - There is logging in monitoring through the IBM Cloud Console

+- When talking about cloud functions, we have to talk about actions, triggers, and sequences
+    - Actions are the building blocks of your serverless architecture
+        - They contain the code performing the work and can be invoked via a rest API or trigger
+    - Triggers receive events from outside IBM Cloud functions and invoke all connected actions
+        - A webhook for a GitHub repository would be an example of a trigger
+    - Sequences invoke multiple actions in linear order
+        - This makes it possible to pass parameters from one function to the next

+- There are several common use cases in Serverless Architectures, let's go over some of them Serverless APIs
+    - You can expose application logic by implementing serverless microservices
+    - Map your functions to well defined API endpoints that a user can call by making use of the API gateway integration
+    - ETL workloads
+    - Execute code whenever data is updated in a data store
+    - This can be data at rest, like in a database or data in motion, such as a message queue or streaming data
+    - The last one is alarm driven
+        - You can execute your functions periodically
+        - Think like a batch job or a Cron job
+        - Periodic intervals so that they can run every few hours or at a specific time or date, either one time or repeatedly
+    - Cloud functions on IBM Cloud support many different runtimes
+        - You have the option of choosing from Java, Node, Python, Go, Swift, PHP, Ruby or any other language or framework by leveraging containers

+- Up next, we have a quick demonstration of using the cloud functions feature on IBM Cloud
+    - To start playing around with our cloud functions
+    - We're going to go to the cloud functions overview page
+    - And click on the start creating button
+    - You can see here we can create an action trigger or sequence to speed things up
+    - We're going to use a quick start template
+        - There are templates for a hello world application cloud and events, event streams, periodic Slack reminder
+        - We're going to go ahead and use the get HTTP resource template
+    - You can see here that you can choose the different programming language that you'd like to use, like Node or Python And it's going to give you a templated code
+    - Clicking create will create the action in your namespace
+        - You can edit the code and run it locally with the invoke button
+        - Clicking on the parameters, you can set environment variables like API keys
+    - You can also view details about your runtime, like what programming language you're using and what your time and memory limit are
+    - The endpoints is interesting over here, 'cause now you have a publicly accessible URL you can use
+- This has been a basic example of a serverless action
 <br>